kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 ## Document

-Now that you've successfully executed the backfill, you've probably learned all sorts of interesting things you didn't know at the start.
+Once you've successfully executed the backfill, you've probably learned all sorts of interesting things you didn't know at the start.
 It's at this time, before declaring victory, that it's best to capture the results of what you've done.